hanzopgp/DecentralizedCasino/README.md

 │       │       ├── Utility.sol        (Contains utility functions)
-│   	├── migrations/                (Contains the js code to deploy our contracts) │       ├── test/                      (Contains js tests files ran by truffle test command) │       ├── client/                    (Contains our frontend application) │       │        ├── src/              (Contains contracts build and react files) │       │        │     ├── contracts/  (Contains the json files of the compiled contracts)
+│   	├── migrations/                (Contains the js code to deploy our contracts) │       ├── test/                      (Contains js tests files ran by truffle test command) │       ├── build/                     (Contains the json files after being compiled for our tests) │       ├── client/                    (Contains our frontend application) │       │        ├── src/              (Contains contracts build and react files) │       │        │     ├── contracts/  (Contains the json files of the compiled contracts)